Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "It could be lifetimes, or it could be months," Vakno prevaricated.
 "It rather depends on whether the shields are genuinely an original Guvnurag invention, or whether they were inserted by a Hierarchy for some purpose."

-"Like, uh… is that likely?"
+"Like, uh... is that likely?"
 Lewis asked.
-"I know they got their fingers in a lotta pies, but we can’t assume *everything* is their doing, dude…"
+"I know they got their fingers in a lotta pies, but we can’t assume *everything* is their doing, dude..."

 "That’s just the problem.
 We have no way of knowing," Darcy sighed.
 "And it’s not paranoia--"